cambridge-ceu/csd3/README.md

 conda create -n py27 python=2.7 ipykernel
 conda create -n py35 python=3.5 ipykernel
 ```
-for Python 2.7 and 3.5 at `/home/$USER/.conda/envs/py27` and `/home/$USER/.conda/envs/py35, respectively.
+for Python 2.7 and 3.5 at `/home/$USER/.conda/envs/py27` and `/home/$USER/.conda/envs/py35, respectively, where envs could be replaced with the `--prefix` option.
 These are only required once.

 We can then load Anaconda and activate Python 3.5,
 ```bash